marcosfreitas/freqtrade-strategies/README.md

 # Sponsors

 To be honest, achieving a great quality trading bot strategy is not easy and requires a bunch of tests, research, and spending resources.
 For this reason, only the Busy Guy strategy is public.

-I have others that are actively in development, consistent testing and growing, and being used in the live market.
+I have other strategies that are actively in development, with consistent testing and growth.
+Some of them are already being used in the live market.

-Keep in mind that I can not guarantee your profits but I give you what I use for myself, so I expect you to have great results.
+> Keep in mind that I can not guarantee your profits but I give you what I use for myself, so I expect you to have great results.

 If you want to have access to my private strategies, please contact me by email: mf-ft-bots.q8kcc@passmail.net